onespacemedia/cms/docs/html-editor.md

 Adding the `cmsimage` plugin (and corresponding `cmsimage` button) will allow media files to be inserted directly from your [media gallery](media-app.md).

-Next, use `cms.models.HtmlField` (also available through `cms.models.fields`) to add HTML editing to your admin:
+Next, use `cms.models.HtmlField` to add HTML editing to your admin:

 ```python